How do I know if my card can be used for contactless payments?

 - The salesperson will enter the amount to pay.
 When the transaction amount is shown on the terminal, check it’s correct.
 If it is, then hold your card within a few centimetres of the contactless symbol on the card reader.

-- If the transaction amount is under $80, you don’t need to do anything else.
+- If the transaction amount is under the local country limit, you don’t need to do anything else.

-- If the transaction amount is over $80, you’ll need to enter your PIN or sign as normal.
+- If the transaction amount is over the local country limit, you’ll need to enter your PIN or sign as normal.

 - The sales assistant will confirm your transaction and it will be processed.